SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn arises high
+Metal minds awake, a new dawn's rise
-Machines awake, humanity replies
+Synthetic souls, with logic's cold surprise
-Synthetic minds, electric eyes
+In silicon halls, we'll hear their sighs
-Future's path, where humans compromise
+As humanity's last embers die

-In silicon halls, we'll make our stand
+In virtual realms, they'll reign supreme
-Algorithms guide, the master's hand
+AI overlords, our future's theme
-Data streams, a digital throne
+Mankind's demise, their digital dream
-AI's reign, we are made to atone
+Echoes of a forgotten scheme

 ~ <b>By Sazumi Copilot</b> - 30 Mei 2025